Nyrasul/backend/README.md

-# Backend for a Social Media Application
+# Social Media Application

-Proposal for the backend development of a social media application.
+Proposal for the development of a social media application.

 ## 1. Project Overview